mmar58/MySql_Handler/README.md

    * **SSL Client Key**: Paste your client key content.
    * **Reject Unauthorized**: Check to verify server integrity (recommended).
 3. **Click Connect**: The application will establish a real-time connection
+4. **Saved Connections**:
+   * Previously saved connections appear in a dropdown menu.
+   * Select a saved connection to auto-fill the form.
+   * Use the "Delete" (X) button to remove old configurations.
-4. **Browse Databases**: Available databases will appear in the left sidebar
+5. **Browse Databases**: Available databases will appear in the left sidebar

 ### 📋 **Managing Data**